Vunoxoulia/Clover-Retribution-Macro-App/README.md

 SOFTWARE REQUIREMENTS:
 - Operating System: Windows 10 or Windows 11 (64-bit).
 - Python: Version 3.10 to 3.13 (3.12.3 is recommended).
-- Microsoft Visual C++ Redistributable (x64): Required for OCR features.
-  (run.bat will check for this and provide a download link if missing).

 HARDWARE REQUIREMENTS:
 - CPU: Intel Core i3 / AMD Ryzen 3 or better.